ARISTOTLE

 In the Nicomachean and Eudemian Ethics, Aristotle discusses the good life for a human being.

-If among the ends at which our actions aim there is one which we desire (βουλόμεθα)
+If among the ends at which our actions aim, one we desire (βουλόμεθα)

-for its own sake, while we desire the others only for the sake of this, ...
+for its own sake, and the others only for the sake of this, ...

 Knowledge of this good is of great practical

-importance for the conduct of lives because we, like archers,
+importance for the conduct of lives because, like archers,

 archers having a target to aim at, we are more likely to hit the right mark.